 Determining When It’s Time to Visit the Professionals

 However, it’s not always so easy determining when it’s time to visit the professionals on your own.
 A small issue that is easily ignored or seen as normal could potentially turn into a much more severe orthodontic issue later.
-That’s why we’ve gathered a list of some of the most common problems we treat on a daily basis below.
+That’s why we’ve gathered a list of some of the most common reasons to see an orthodontist in Milton, MA.
 If you have one or more of the following issues, give us a call today to schedule your appointment and take the next step toward a better smile.

 One of the most common problems we treat is crowded, crooked teeth.
 Overcrowding weakens your teeth and can dramatically increase your risk of cavities and gum disease.
 Thankfully, we can get your smile and oral health back in balance with treatments like traditional braces or Invisalign.

 While gaps between the teeth can be endearing, they may also make you feel self-conscious of your smile.
 What’s more, these gaps will collect food debris and plaque over time and put you at higher risk of tooth decay.
 Orthodontic treatments can gently bring your teeth back together and eliminate these problematic spaces.